vsoch/gridtest/docs/_docs/getting-started/index.md

 <a id="#concepts">
 ### What are gridtest concepts

+#### GridTest

 A gridtest is a yaml file that is executed using the software described here, GridTest.
-It's called a GridTest because of the GridTest "matrix" type, which makes it easy to run a grid of tests.
+It's called a GridTest because of the ability to define grids of tests.
+For example, let's say that we want to measure the time it takes to run a function over a set of variables.
+We do this by way of adding an optimization, which comes down to a decorator function that will measure the value and return it to gridtest.
+We then might specify a range of numbers for one or more function variables.
+This will ultimately generate a grid of tests for the function, each with a set of results from the function itself and decorators.
+GridTest also will make it easy to run over a grid of different environments, although this is not developed yet.

+#### gridtest.yml

 GridTest's main convention is that  it will look for a yaml file, `gridtest.yml` to run tests by default.
 This means that if you write your testing file in the root of a repository with Python software like: